-The Great Bustard is considered globally Vulnerable (A2c, A3c, A4c) based on both past and on suspected future decline of the range (BirdLife International 2009).
-In Europe, the species is classified as Vulnerable (A2b) by BirdLife International (BirdLife 2004) considering its large (>30%) decline.
+The Great Bustard is considered globally Vulnerable (A2c, A3c, A4c) based on both past and on suspected future decline of the range (BirdLife International 2018).
+In Europe, the species is classified as Vulnerable (A2b) by BirdLife International (BirdLife 2018) considering its large (>30%) decline.

-The species is listed on Appendix II of CMS, while its Middle European population is listed on Appendix I. A Memorandum of Understanding on the conservation and management of the Middle European population of Great Bustard came into force on 1 June 2001.
+The global population is listed on Appendix I of CMS and remains listed on Appendix II.
+A Memorandum of Understanding on the conservation and management of the Middle European population of Great Bustard came into force on 1 June 2001.
 The species is also listed on Appendix II of CITES, on Appendix II of the Bern Convention and on Annex I of the Birds Directive.

-A European Action plan was produced under the auspices of the European Commission and the Bern Convention and another edition of the same plan under the CMS Great Bustard MoU (CMS 2000; Kollar 1996).
+A European Action Plan was produced under the auspices of the European Commission and the Bern Convention and another edition of the same plan under the CMS Great Bustard MOU (CMS 2000; Kollar 1996).